-Constructor is a special method in a class that is used to create and initialize an object of that class.
-When an object is created, the constructor is called and necessary initialization is performed.
-For example, the class MobilePhone has a constructor:
+In object-oriented programming, constructors are methods (with the same name as the class) that is used to create and initialize an object of that class.
+When we create a new object, the constructor is called, and necessary initialization is performed.

 public class MobilePhone {